Pe3et/Coderr_backend/README.md

 1. Clone the repository using `git clone https://github.com/your-username/Coderr_backend.git`
 2. Install dependencies using `pip install -r requirements.txt`
 3. Start the server using `python manage.py runserver`
-4. Start a localhost live-server for the frontend part and test the funcionalities.
+4. Start a localhost live-server for the frontend part and test the functionalities.